 While many stores – like Sams Club and even the Dollar Store – do sell Jamaican patties, nothing beats getting the real deal, freshly made, at 7:30 in the morning before work.

 There are many things I miss about my island home, but these are the things that no other location can replace.
-If you ever do make Jamaica a travel destination, be sure to check out the items on this list.
+If you ever do make Jamaica your travel destination, be sure to check out the items on this list.
 You won’t be disappointed.

 Originally published May 30, 2016.